1850 Census Age Calculator

 The 1850 census marks a major turning point in American record‑keeping.
 For the first time, every individual in a household was recorded by name, rather than listing only the head of household.
 This single change makes the 1850 census one of the most valuable resources for genealogists.

-The official census date was June 1, 1850, and most of the country was enumerated within five months.
-However, newer and more remote areas—such as California, Oregon, New Mexico, and Utah Territory—required additional time.
-Utah, newly established as a territory, used a different official date of April 1, 1851.
+The official census date was June 1, 1850.
+Most of the country was enumerated within five months, though newer or more remote areas—such as California, Oregon, New Mexico, and Utah Territory—required additional time.
+Utah, newly organized as a territory, used a different official date of April 1, 1851.

-The 1850 census was recorded on separate schedules:
+The 1850 census was recorded on two separate schedules:

 Free Inhabitants Schedule